 Oct29/31

-TR: on campus, face-to face DNA - cellular basis of Information.
+DNA - cellular basis of Information.

 DNA-genetic material.